toramameseven/markdown-docx/README.md

 It is better, set your language font.

-### copy template file
+### template files

-1. ctrl + shift + p
-2. select **create a docx template**
+You can see the some template in the [markdown-docx site](https://github.com/toramameseven/markdown-docx) templates folder.

+* _with_cover.docx (default template)
+* _no_cover.docx

-You get a sample template.
-In this template, you see the placeholder described at next section.
+In these template, you see the placeholder described at next section.

 ### place holder